 - Punch dough down; divide in half.
-Roll each portion into a 12-in. x 10-in. rectangle.
+Roll each portion into a 12x10-in. rectangle.
 Combine the flour, brown sugar, cinnamon and allspice; cut in butter until crumbly.
 Set aside 1 cup.

 - Sprinkle remaining streusel over dough to within 1/2 in. of edges; press down lightly.
 Roll up jelly-roll style, starting with a long side; pinch seams to seal.

 - Cut each into 12 slices.
-Place cut side down in two greased 13-in. x 9-in. baking pans.
+Place cut side down in 2 greased 13x9-in. baking pans.
 Sprinkle with reserved streusel.
 Cover and let rise until doubled, about 30 minutes.

-- Bake at 375° for 20-25 minutes or until golden brown.
+- Bake at 375° until golden brown, 20-25 minutes.
 Meanwhile, combine the confectioners' sugar, vanilla and enough milk to achieve desired consistency; drizzle over rolls.
 Serve warm.
-Yield: 2 dozen.